cds-snc/covid-alert-app/e2e/README.md

-# End to end testing with Detox
+# end-to-end testing with Detox

 ## Environment Setup

-It is reccomended these tests are run from a terminal prompt with unlimited lines of scroll-back.
+It is reccomended these tests be run from a terminal prompt with unlimited lines of scroll-back.

-Instructions for iTerm2: open Preferences -> open "Profiles" tab -> *your profile* -> open "Terminla" sub top-bar tab -> ✓ check "Unlimited Scrollback"
+Instructions for iTerm2: open Preferences -> open "Profiles" tab -> *your profile* -> "Terminal" sub top-bar tab -> check ✓ "Unlimited Scrollback"

 ## iOS setup